zhongwencool/maxwell/README.md

 ## Asynchronous requests

-If adapter supports it, you can make asynchronous requests by passing `respond_to: pid` option:
+If the adapter supports it, you can make asynchronous requests by passing `respond_to: pid` option:

 ```ex